Silje32/Final_Project_Exam_2/Project-exam-2/README.md

 ##### ICONS :
-01. For the Icons you will need to install react-icons from Fontawesome:
+01. For the Icons go to the webpage https://getemoji.com/ You can copy paste the icons directly to your code.
-In the terminal in VSC write; "npm i react-icons".

-SVG ICON PACKAGES:
-npm i --save @fortawesome/fontawesome-svg-core npm i --save @fortawesome/free-solid-svg-icons npm i --save @fortawesome/react-fontawesome

-THE FREE PACKAGE:
-npm install --save @fortawesome/fontawesome-free